shapedthought/vbo_job_backup/README.md

 This does not include the "selectedItems" that is required to restore jobs.

-For that we need to get the URL from the "_links" key in the return object, then send another get request to it.
+For that we need to get the URL from the "selectedItems" under "_links" key in the return object, then send another get request to it.
 That then needs to be added back to the original object.

 I noted that in testing that the key "title" was missing from the selectedItems nested object when it was a SharePoint site.
-In order to get around this I created a decorator that takes the result of the main run_get_jobs() function, and runs the check, adds the key if required, and makes it equal to the 'name' value if it isn't.
+In order to get around this I created a decorator that takes the result of the main run_get_jobs() function, and runs the check, adds the key if required and setting it to the 'name' value, which I found works.

 Finally the data is saved to the job_data.json file.